andoniripollpro/CalromExam.Solution/README.md

 Code for Calrom exam interview:

-**It is done some example of the following:
+**It is done some examples of the following:
 -3 layer architecture: Data Access Layer, Bussiness Logic and User Interface -ASP.NET MVC with partials views
 -Integration Test with Database